 Chatbot case studies

 Chatbot case studies show the success of artificial intelligence (AI) programs that simulate interactive human conversation by using key pre-calculated phrases based on auditory or text-based signals.
-Chatbots are frequently used for customer service with marketing systems.
+Chatbots are secured chat apps frequently used for customer service with marketing systems.

-Chatbot case studies are also a demonstration of one of the more widely used applications of artificial intellence (AI) for marketing.
+Chatbot case studies are also a demonstration of one of the more widely used applications of artificial intelligence (AI) for marketing.
 Do Chatbots work?

 - $8 billion will be saved by 2022 from businesses using chatbots according to IBM